esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 <!-- .slide: data-state="standard center" -->
 ### Version Control

-*a system that organizes and records changes to a (set of) file(s) and/or their metadata over time, allowing one to revisit specific versions later.*
+*A system that organizes and records changes to a (set of) file(s) and/or their metadata over time, allowing one to revisit specific versions later.*

 <div class="fragment" data-fragment-index="1">